Photo courtesy of Coconuts

 There are also other sculptures by different Filipino artists outside the building that showcase how artistic locals are.
 Also, apart from these, you can have an art exhibit at the lobby of the museum or hold other types of events.
 There’s also a garden which can be transformed into a venue if you prefer outdoors.
 The facilities are clean and in good quality so it’s a great place to visit.

 The last part of the tour ended with another video presentation to recap what was shown in the museum.
 Before exiting QCX, you’ll see the freedom walls, colorful hangout area and comic strips where you can express yourself, discuss what you’ve learned and relax after a fun tour.

 Here’s a group photo with our guide (I forgot his name) which we took as remembrance for the worthwhile museum tour at QCX.
-It’s one of the best places to learn more the historical city.
+It’s one of the best places to learn more about the historical city.
 Most museums are about Manila, Philippines, science or art in Metro Manila but this is one of the few that teaches visitors about one of the beautiful cities which is Quezon City.
 You’ll learn a lot and certainly enjoy your time.
-It’s great that it was built to have more awareness especially for children to know more about their city.
-The HodgePodge Lifestyle recommends visiting QCX for both kids and adult alike.
+It’s great that it was built to have more awareness, especially for children to know more about their city.
+The HodgePodge Lifestyle recommends visiting QCX for both kids and adults alike.